The Galaxy Stellar Mass-SFR-Size Relation in EAGLE, TNG100, and Observations: Summary and Discussion

 \section{Summary and Discussion}

 The observed mass–SFR–size relation of galaxies up to $z\sim 2.5$ reveals a deep connection between the evolution of galaxy structure/morphology and stellar populations, both regulated by galaxy assembly history and star-formation history.
 In this study, we compare the mass–SFR–size relations of galaxies from both EAGLE and TNG100 simulations to those from SDSS and CANDELS galaxies across three redshift bins ($0\leq z<0.2$, $0.5\leq z<1.5$, and $1.5\leq z<2.5$).
-In particular, we focus on comparisons in terms of relative galaxy sizes $\Delta \log R_{\rm e}$ measured with respect to the average size of SFMS galaxies at fixed stellar mass in order to eliminate the dependence of galaxy size on stellar mass (see Section \ref{sec:DRe} for definition).
+We note that the observational sizes are projected half-light radii, whereas the simulation sizes are intrinsic half-mass radii.
+In addition, the EAGLE and TNG catalogs adopt slightly different operational size definitions.
+Therefore, the comparison should primarily be interpreted in a relative rather than absolute sense.
+For this reason, we focus on comparisons in terms of relative galaxy sizes $\Delta \log R_{\rm e}$ measured with respect to the average size of SFMS galaxies at fixed stellar mass in order to eliminate the dependence of galaxy size on stellar mass (see Section \ref{sec:DRe} for definition).

 The observational data exhibit a discernible trend wherein galaxy size decreases with increasing offset away from the main-sequence ridge at redshifts $z < 1.5$, i.e., galaxies living above and below the ridge tend to be systematically more compact than those around the ridge, while at redshifts $z > 1.5$, such a trend is no longer detectable (see Section\,\ref{sec:results_obs} and Figs.\,1 and 2).
 Such behaviors are in good agreement with the original discovery reported in \citet{Wuyts2011}.
 In comparison, the same trend is generally present in both EAGLE and TNG100 simulations and across all three redshift bins.
 However, it is more pronounced in the former simulation than in the latter.
 Such a trend is largely dominated by galaxies with stellar masses below $\log(M_*/M_{\odot})\sim 10.8$.
 For the most starbursting galaxies (i.e., with $\Delta \log \rm{SFR}>0.5$) at redshifts $z>0.5$, the relative sizes $\Delta \log R_{\rm e}$ of galaxies decrease much faster towards higher $\Delta \log \rm{SFR}$ in the EAGLE simulation than for the TNG100 galaxies and than in the observations (see Section \ref{sec:obsvssims} and Figs.\,3 and 4).